Lionel Jospin: Career

 As a member of the National Assembly, Jospin served first as a representative of Paris (1978–86), and then of Haute-Garonne département (1986–88).
 He lost his seat in the National Assembly in the Socialists' landslide defeat in the 1993 legislative election and announced his political retirement.

 In 1993, Jospin was appointed ministre plénipotentiaire, 2nd class (a rank of ambassador), a position he held until his appointment as prime minister in 1997, but he was not appointed to any embassy.

-In 1995 Jospin claimed a necessity to "take stock" of the mitterrandist inheritance so as to restore the credibility of the Socialist Party.
+In 1995, Jospin claimed a necessity to "take stock" of the mitterrandist inheritance so as to restore the credibility of the Socialist Party.
 He was selected as the Socialist candidate for president against the PS leader Henri Emmanuelli.
 In the run-up to the election, Jospin made various policy proposals, such as a programme for the environment, an extension of social services, a housebuilding programme, the rebuilding of run-down parts of cities, and a 37-hour workweek.

 Following the Socialists' landslide defeats of 1992–94, Jospin was considered to have little chance of victory.
 But he did surprisingly well, leading in the first round and losing only very narrowly to Jacques Chirac in the final runoff election.
 His performance was seen to mark a revival of the Socialists as a strong force in French politics and he returned to being the party's First Secretary.

 Jospin built a new coalition with the other left-wing parties: the French Communist Party, the Greens, the Left Radical Party and the dissident Citizen and Republican Movement.
 Two years later, Chirac decided to call an early election for the National Assembly, hoping for a personal endorsement.
 The move backfired: the "Plural Left" won a parliamentary majority and Jospin became prime minister.

 Jospin is a Member of the Club of Madrid.

-Prime Minister
+Prime minister

 Jospin served as prime minister during France's third "cohabitation" government under President Chirac from 1997 to 2002.

 Despite his previous image as a rigid socialist, Jospin sold state-owned enterprises and lowered the VAT, income tax and company tax rates.

-His government also introduced the 35-hour workweek, provided additional health insurance for those on the lowest incomes through the creation of Couverture maladie universelle (which made health care in France a universal right, and was regarded by Jospin and Martine Aubry as one of the "beacons" of their incumbency), promoted the representation of women in politics, expanded the social security system, and created the PACS – a civil partnership or union between two people of any genders.
+Jospin's government also introduced the 35-hour workweek, provided additional health insurance for those on the lowest incomes through the creation of Couverture maladie universelle (which made health care in France a universal right, and was regarded by Jospin and Martine Aubry as one of the "beacons" of their incumbency), promoted the representation of women in politics, expanded the social security system, and created the PACS – a civil partnership or union between two people of any genders.
 During his term, with the help of a favorable economic situation, unemployment fell by 900,000.
 There were several women but no ethnic minorities in Jospin's government.

 The "law against social exclusion" (1998) extended social security and introduced various measures to combat poverty.
 These included:

 (1) The optimization of extra earnings for Revenu minimum d'insertion recipients.